Part Two: Disciplinary Issues, Managing Leave and Sickness Absence

 Dealing with Disciplinary Issues after your party

 Firstly, let’s look at the least serious issue.
-There will inevitably be a few employees that overindulge on the festive booze and fail to make it to work on time (or at all) the next day.
+There will inevitably be a few employees who overindulge on the festive booze and fail to make it to work on time (or at all) the next day.
 If your party is being held on a weeknight you may wish to give some thought to what might happen the following day.

 You can make deductions from an employee’s pay if they turn up for work late so long as the right to make deductions for unauthorised absence is specified in their contract of employment.

 Unfortunately, more serious issues are not uncommon and need handling properly.
 Grievances received following a work-related social event should be treated in exactly the same way as if the incident had happened in the workplace.
-As an employer it is your duty to follow up and ensure that they are investigated efficiently and fairly.
+As an employer, it is your duty to follow up and ensure that they are investigated efficiently and fairly.
 Be consistent with your approach.
 Downplaying or overlooking events from a Christmas party may lead to bigger problems further down the line if similar events occur in the workplace.

 In our experience, most issues with Christmas parties involve either fighting or inappropriate sexual behaviour, both of which are serious events.
 Failing to deal with them properly could lead to expensive claims against the business and potentially against the employees involved personally, so take legal advice and don’t try to sweep the issue under the carpet and hope it will go away.